luyangkenneth/quickshift-redux/README.md

 ## Acknowledgements :raised_hands:

 Credits to [Nick Spreitzer](https://github.com/refactorsaurusrex/QuickShiftForChrome) for the original name and idea.
 I didn't refer to his old code, but decided to adopt the name so that anyone looking for [the](https://lifehacker.com/5642713/quickshift-moves-tabs-between-chrome-windows-via-keyboard-shortcuts) [original](http://www.callingallgeeks.org/quickshift-for-google-chrome-makes-browsing-easier-faster/) [extension](http://www.addictivetips.com/internet-tips/add-customizable-keyboard-shortcuts-with-quickshift-for-chrome/) can easily find this redux version.

+Thanks [Tim Osborn](https://github.com/ptim) for the screenshot and video demo!